arcomage/arcomage-hd/README.md

 ### Technical

 In Multiplayer Mode, you are connected directly to your opponent (Peer to Peer, P2P) without server.
-However, we still need a free public relay server.
-Once we use the ID assigned by the relay server to connect to each other, we are connected directly and don't need the server any more.
+However, we still need free public [STUN](https://en.wikipedia.org/wiki/STUN) servers (set up by Google and others) for the discovery of other peers.
+Once we use the ID assigned by the server to connect to each other, we are connected directly and don't need the server any more.

 The game operates no servers at all, therefore it does not have a server that stores a "list of players online" so you can choose your opponent more easily.
 You have to instead give your ID to your opponent via Discord or other platforms.

 See also [WebRTC (Web Real-Time Communication)](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) and [PeerJS library](https://peerjs.com/).

-The relay servers used here are free STUN servers set up by Google and others.

-Because currently the game operates and uses no TURN server, it can't connect two users who are both behind symetric NAT.
-I'll maybe set up and use TURN server in the future.
+Because currently the game operates and uses no [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) server, it can't connect two users who are both behind symmetric NAT (which is a rare case).
+I'll maybe set up and use a TURN server in the future.

 </details>